2016 has been an interesting year for young mums.

 In other news there was some great positive publicity for the Young Motherhood Project this year with articles on Buzzfeed and huffington post, Maddy wrote an actual book (which is a great resource for young mums and anyone who might ever meet a young mum!) and I was asked to talk on the radio 4 show ‘The Pregnant Teen Vanishes‘ where, instead of getting into why the rate has decreased (meh), I talked about the impact of stigma on how young mums feel about themselves and how we should value young mums more!

 Young Women’s Trust released a report on young women who are economical inactive.
 In total, 274,000 women age 18-24 are ‘economically inactive’ – 61% of these are caring for family.
 This term is a truly unrepresentative way to describe young mums caring for their children and potentially others too!
 While there is more to do in understanding opportunities to develop careers around families, we first we need to really value the job young mums are doing of bringing up their children.
 They are not ‘inactive’ and they are probably doing the most important job they will ever be doing!
 And yet by marginalising young mums at this time we risk de-valuing it and therefore not providing the support that anyone needs when caring for another human being.
-Having just finished reading ‘liberating motherhood’ by Vanessa Olorenshaw I realise we need to stop apologising for caring for our children!
 All mums should be supported in their choices but often it’s even harder for young mums to say this because we are made to feel that we don’t deserve to have that voice or to have any demands of society.
-It makes me feel uncomfortable just suggesting this!
-But we should be demanding a society that cares for those who are caring for others.
+We should be demanding a society that cares for those who are caring for others.
 It goes against all my instincts for independence but who really is independent?
 So often someone is caring for someone else to allow you believe you are independent.
 And that’s ok.
 We just need to acknowledge it and value it!
-I write this as my brother sleeps upstairs on a break from a locked hospital where he needs two people to just take him to the computer room.
-Yet here he is, perfectly happy and relaxed, for the best part of 2 weeks while I take a ‘break from work’.
-It’s taken me 20 years to get to the position I’ve always wanted at work and I love it.
-Yet I still suspect I could be of more value somewhere else!
-This requires a change, not only in how I think, but how society thinks and supports people.
+This requires a change in how society thinks and supports people.